weweb-assets/plugin-ghost/src/markdown/collection.md

 2. Then select the method you want to use to fetch this data.
 3. Optionally, choose any extra data you want to include, the fields you want to fetch, and filtering and sorting.

-If you're stuck, please refer to [the Ghost API docs](https://ghost.org/docs/content-api/).
+If you're stuck, please refer to <a href="https://ghost.org/docs/content-api/" target="_blank" class="ww-editor-link">the Ghost API docs</a>.